twitocode/Tantalum/content/Books/Leviathan Wakes.md

 p.230 - contrast between eros and ceres *there was more on a previous page*
 p.
-232 - amos and alex are playful, holden and naomi are a bit more serious p.234-235 - once again amos is very trigger happy
+232 - amos and alex are playful, holden and naomi are a bit more serious p.234-235 - once again amos is very trigger happy P.239 - description of each character according to miller